Automattic/wp-calypso/packages/composite-checkout/README.md

 ### usePaymentMethod()

 A React Hook that will return an object containing all the information about the currently selected payment method (or null if none is selected).
 The most relevant property is probably `id`, which is a string identifying whatever payment method was entered in the payment method step.

-### usePaymentData()

-A React Hook that will return a two element array.
-It can be used to store and share data entered into the payment forms.
-The first element is an object representing the current state.
-The second element is a "dispatch" function which can be used to update the state (with an implicit merge) or trigger an event for side effects.
-The dispatch function should be passed an object with two properties: `type` and `payload` following the [flux-standard-action](https://github.com/redux-utilities/flux-standard-action) pattern.

 ### usePaymentMethodId()